0x3f3f3f3f/Megumin.GameFramework.AI/UnityAI/Packages/com.megumin.ai.behaviortree/Note/BehaviorTree_Document_en.md

 The variable table of the parent tree overrides the subtree's variable with the same name.

 ## Write a new action node
-To create a new action node, you need to using the `Megumin.GameFramework.AI` and `Megumin.GameFramework.AI.BehaviorTree` namespaces.
+To create a new action node, you need to using the `Megumin.AI` and `Megumin.AI.BehaviorTree` namespaces.

 Inherit from the `BTActionNode` base class and override the `OnTick` method.